+The enzyme capsules do not need to be taken with the following foods:

+fruit juices cordial salad and leafy vegetables

+lollies fruit icy poles

+jelly sugar jam and honey

-The enzyme capsules do not need to be taken with the following foods: fruit juices cordial salad and leafy vegetables lollies fruit icy poles jelly sugar jam and honey. en depends on how much fat is ken.
-The capsules come in diffe Creon 5,000 = 1 capsule per 4g of fat in the food How many capsules a child takes in a day will depend on his or her body weight.
-Discuss with the parent about how many Creon the child needs while at school and how the parent calculates the amount of capsules needed per food item.
+The amount of capsules taken depends on how much fat is in the food and the strength of capsule being taken.
+The capsules come in different strengths.

+e.g. Creon 10,000 = 1 capsule per 8g of fat in the food

+How many capsules a child takes in a day will depend on his or her body weight.
+Discuss with the parents about how many capsules the child needs while at school and how the parents calculates the amount of capsules needed per food item.

 The capsules are only effective for half an hour after being taken, so food needs to be consumed within this time.

 Sometimes children don't eat all their food or may take a long time to eat, so it can be better for the child to consume half the required dose at the beginning of eating and the remainder once the child is half way through the meal.

 If the child takes too many enzymes each day over a week or so, constipation can occur.

-If the child is not having enough enzyme capsules or forgets to take them when eating, the child may experience diarrhea.
+If the child is not having enough enzyme capsules or forgets to take them when eating, he or she may experience diarrhea.

 Enzyme capsules need to be stored in a cool, dark place.
 Do not refrigerate.
-BABIES AND TODDLE RS Babies are given enzymes in granule form with a scoop and mixed with apple or pear puree.
-Check the baby's mouth and gums for left over granules at the end of each feed and remove them.
-Granules left in the mouth can cause mouth ulcers.

 Use antibacterial hand gel before handling enzyme capsules or granules.

+Parent's contact details:\

-Parent's contact details: How many enzymes per grams of fat:
+How many enzymes per grams of fat:\